tfedor/chamois/README.md

 ## Development

-Chamois is currently under development.
-I plan to use it on personal projects and further change it as I see fit, so whole interface and logic change.
+I plan to use Chamois on personal projects and further change it as I see fit, so whole interface and logic may change (but probably won't).

 The ability to patch current release, instead of pushing whole code each time will be neccessary feature.